Solving the Mysteries of the Baby Brain

 Volunteer for a HEALthy Brain and Child Development Study Planning Activity

 Help Us Pave the Way for an Important “Baby Brain” Study

-We’re looking for pregnant women and/or the parents of children who are between 0-24 months of age to participate in activities that will help us plan the future Phase II HBCD Study.
+We’re looking for parents of children who are between 0-3 months of age to participate in activities that will help us plan the future Phase II HBCD Study.
 You can help us by signing-up your infant to receive an MRI scan.
 Your child’s participation will help us learn what works and what doesn’t work when doing MRIs on infants.
 Your time and travel expenses will be compensated.

 Funding for the Planning Phase of the HBCD Study is provided by the National Institutes of Health (NIH).
-For more information about local study activities, contact us at (858) 822-3682 or [email protected].
+For more information about local study activities, contact us at (858) 246-1753 or HBCD@ucsd.edu.